sethwoodworth/FriendlyToS/frndlyts/tosCrawl/Docs/documents/NewEgg/Terms and Conditions.md

       * 7-day refund/replacement guarantee on Retail, OEM and Open Box processors.
 All other                     Open Box merchandise has a 15-day warranty period.
 All refunds on processors will                     be subjected to a 15% restocking fee to reflect the current market value.
-      * Downloadable software has no physical assets.
-A letter of destruction with confirmation                     from Digital River that the product has not been downloaded is required within                     15-days for refund approval.
+      * Downloadable software may not be exchanged or returned for a refund after purchase.
       * DVDs are non-refundable and may be exchanged within 30-days of the invoice date                     for the same item only through Baker & Taylor via a shipping label included                     with their original delivery.
       * If you wish to return a Bundle Special for a refund, you must return the ENTIRE                     BUNDLE within 30 days of purchase.
 Note that a 15% restocking fee will be applied.
 Components within a Bundle Special may be returned for repair/replacement only.
 Individual items may only be returned for repair/replacement if an RMA number is                     acquired within the Return Policy period.
       * Manufacturer Kits are different than bundles as they are arranged by the brand/manufacturer                     and will only have one item number.
 Warranty guidelines have yet to be stipulated.